fledge-iot/fledge-south-pt100/docs/index.rst

 .. image:: images/pt100.jpg
    :align: left

 The *fledge-south-pt100* is a south plugin for the PT-100 temperature sensor.
-The sensor connects via the I2C bus on GPIO pins.
+The PT100 is a resistance temperature detectors (RTDs) consist of a fine wire (typically platinum) wrapped around a ceramic core, exhibiting a linear increase in resistance as temperature rises.
+The sensor connects via a MAX3186 converter to a GPIO pin.

 .. note::